RestNio/RestNio.js/README.md

 ### WIP
 Although this project is almost ready for release, there is still work in progress.
 Some functionality might change and documentation / tutorials are still missing.
-Expect tutorials and missing documentation within a month or so.